From conceptualisation through to the final email of the campaign, I'll ensure each touch point is resonant and consistent.

 I was tasked with crafting new website copy that promotes Swecon's empowering culture, expertise and professional development to attract potential candidates.

-Firstly, breaking the sections down into what mattered the most to both the company and its workforce was enormously helpful.
+Strategy: The purpose here became clear after the initial workshop: highlight what matters the most to both the company and its workforce.
 It helped determine the shift in brand voice tonality to emphasise Swecon's heritage and the passion for what it does.

 Digital parking app providers EasyPark were looking to attract a broader B2B audience through organic LinkedIn posts.